WallarooLabs/wally/book/python/api.md

 #### Example TCPSinkEncoder

-A complete `TCPSinkEncoder` example that takes a list of integers and encodes it to a sequence of big-endian Longs preceded by a big-endian short representing the number of integers in the list:
+A complete `TCPSinkEncoder` example that takes a list of integers and encodes it to a sequence of big-endian longs preceded by a big-endian short representing the number of integers in the list:

 ```python
 @encoder